 - We ask you to provide a venue that can accommodate 40-80 participants.

-- 20 -25 community volunteers will be playing the parts of shop owners, bankers, teachers, and tellers.
+- We utilize community volunteers to play the parts of shop owners, bankers, teachers, and tellers.